sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 Notice that there is an `input` in the attributes.
 This is an explicit input example.
 The transform uses the value Source 2 provides for the `department` attribute, ignoring your configuration in the identity profile.

-In this example, the transform would produce "engineering" because Source 2 is providing a department of `Engineering` which then gets lowercased, per the transform.
+In this example, the transform would produce "engineering" because Source 2 is providing a department of `Engineering` which the transform then lowercases.
 Though the system is still providing an implicit input of Source 1's department attribute, the transform ignores this and uses the explicit input specified as Source 2's department attribute.

 :::tip
 This is also an example of a nested transform.